-While the order may seem confusing or random, following a few simple guidelines will make the recommended standard easier to follow and remember.
-First, the highest education degree from each field is noted as it is fixed or permanent, meaning that no one can "take away" your earned degree.
-Second, the license and state designations are listed as that is required for you to practice.
+While the order may seem confusing or random, following simple guidelines will make the recommended standard easy to follow.
+First, each field’s highest education degree is noted as fixed or permanent, meaning that no one can "take away" your earned degree.
+Second, the license and state designations are listed as required for you to practice.
 The remaining awards and honors are optional.
 However, many nurses proudly display board-certification titles not only to convey their expertise but also to inspire other nurses to strive for specialty certifications as well.

-Common educational credentials to see after a nurse's name include doctoral degrees (PhD, DNP, EdD, DNS), master's degrees (MSN, MS, MA) bachelor's degrees (BS, BSN, BA) and associate degrees (AS, AD, ADN).
+Standard educational credentials to see after a nurse's name include doctoral degrees (PhD, DNP, EdD, DNS), master's degrees (MSN, MS, MA), bachelor's degrees (BS, BSN, BA), and associate degrees (AS, AD, ADN).
 Nurse licensure credentials are RN, LPN, and LVN.
 State requirements or designations may include Advanced Practice Registered Nurse (APRN), Nurse Practitioner (NP), and Clinical Nurse Specialist (CNS).
-National certifications are those awarded by national accrediting agencies such as the ANCC and may include Registered Nurse-Board Certified (RN-BC) along with many others.
+National certifications are those awarded by national accrediting agencies such as the ANCC and may include Registered Nurse-Board Certified (RN-BC) and many others.

-Nurses who hold degrees in various fields can list them after their names, starting with the highest degree earned.
-For example, Nurse Catherine Burger earned her Associate's Degree in Nursing (ADN) then went on to earn a Bachelor's of Science in Nursing (BSN) several years later, and finally, a Master's of Science in Organizational Leadership (MSOL).
-Nurse Burger was also awarded board-certification as a nurse executive (NEA-BC).
-Her credentials should be listed and displayed as follows:
+Nurses who hold degrees in various fields can list them after their name, starting with the highest degree earned.
+For example, Nurse Catherine Burger earned her associate degree in nursing (ADN), then made a BSN several years later, and finally, a Master of Science in Organizational Leadership.
+Nurse Burger was also awarded board-certification as a nurse executive.
+Her credentials should list as follows:

 Catherine Burger, MSOL, BSN, RN, NEA-BC

-While there is no absolute requirement for listing credentials after your name, there is a professional expectation to proudly display one's earned degrees, licensure, and certifications.
+While there is no absolute requirement for listing credentials after your name, a professional expectation is to proudly display one's earned degrees, licensure, and certifications.